Skip to content

 }

-Add a #[strum(serialize = "...")] attribute on the new variant with its canonical string name:
+Add the new BaseUpgrade variant with its canonical string name:

-If the upgrade introduces new precompiles, add a new pub fn azul() method on BasePrecompiles.
-If it reuses the previous set, extend the existing arm in new_with_spec:
+When the upgrade brings new precompiles, define a new method on BasePrecompiles; when it reuses the prior set, just widen the existing arm in new_with_spec:

 // Reuse previous precompile set